Democratic backsliding: Forms

 Democratic backsliding can occur in several common ways.
 Backsliding is often led by democratically elected leaders, who use "incremental rather than revolutionary" tactics.
-As emphasized by Steven Levitsky and Daniel Ziblatt, it is difficult to pinpoint a single specific moment at which a government is no longer democratic, given that this process of decline manifests "slowly, in barely visible steps".
-Ozan Varol uses the phrase stealth authoritarianism to describe the practice of an authoritarian leader (or a potential authoritarian leader) using "seemingly legitimate legal mechanisms for anti-democratic ends ... concealing anti-democratic practices under the mask of law."
-Together with Juan Linz (1996), Levitsky and Ziblatt developed and agreed upon their "litmus test", which includes what they believe to be the four key indicators of authoritarian behavior.
-These four factors are: rejection of (or weak commitment to) democratic rules of the system, denial of the legitimacy of political opponents, toleration or encouragement of violence, and readiness to curtail civil liberties of opponents, including media.
-Varol describes the manipulation of libel laws, electoral laws, or "terrorism" laws as tools to target or discredit political opponents, and the employment of democratic rhetoric as a distraction from anti-democratic practices, as manifestations of stealth authoritarianism.
-In addition to these key signs derived from the behavior of leaders, Samuel P. Huntington also describes culture as a main contributor to democratic backsliding, and goes on to argue that certain cultures are particularly hostile to democracy, but they do not necessarily prohibit democratization.
+As emphasized by Steven Levitsky and Daniel Ziblatt, it is difficult to pinpoint a single specific moment at which a government is no longer democratic, given that this process of decline manifests "slowly, in barely visible steps."
+Ozan Varol uses the phrase "stealth authoritarianism" to describe the practice of an authoritarian leader (or a potential authoritarian leader) using "seemingly legitimate legal mechanisms for anti-democratic ends ... concealing anti-democratic practices under the mask of law."
+Together with Juan Linz (1996), Levitsky and Ziblatt developed and agreed upon their "litmus test," which includes what they believe to be the four key indicators of authoritarian behavior.
+These four factors are rejection of (or weak commitment to) democratic rules of the system; denial of the legitimacy of political opponents; toleration or encouragement of violence; and readiness to curtail civil liberties of opponents, including media.
+Varol describes the manipulation of libel laws, electoral laws, or "terrorism" laws as tools to target or discredit political opponents and the employment of democratic rhetoric as a distraction from anti-democratic practices as manifestations of stealth authoritarianism.
+In addition to these key signs derived from the behavior of leaders, Samuel P. Huntington also describes culture as a main contributor to democratic backsliding and goes on to argue that certain cultures are particularly hostile to democracy, but they do not necessarily prohibit democratization.
 Fabio Wolkenstein also cautions that some measures taken to weaken democracy can shift or concentrate power in longer-lasting ways that may not be easily reversed in the next election.

 Promissory coups

 In a promissory coup, an incumbent elected government is deposed in a coup d'état by coup leaders who claim to defend democracy and promise to hold elections to restore democracy.
 In these situations, coup-makers emphasize the temporary and necessary nature of their intervention to ensure democracy in the future.
 This is unlike the more open-ended coups that occurred during the Cold War.
-Political scientist Nancy Bermeo says that "The share of successful coups that falls into the promissory category has risen significantly, from 35 percent before 1990 to 85 percent afterward."
+Political scientist Nancy Bermeo says that "The share of successful coups that fall into the promissory category has risen significantly, from 35 percent before 1990 to 85 percent afterward."
 Examining 12 promissory coups in democratic states between 1990 and 2012, Bermeo found that "Few promissory coups were followed quickly by competitive elections, and fewer still paved the way for improved democracies."